bruhathisp/dsa_java/List_Problems/Week1.md

 ### Key Actions:
 - Move the `left` or `right` pointer based on which height is smaller, updating `leftMax` or `rightMax` accordingly.
 - When the current height is less than the respective max (`leftMax` or `rightMax`), trap water by calculating the difference between the max and the current height.

-     - Use two pointers (`left` and `right`) to traverse the elevation array from both ends.
-     - Keep track of the maximum height seen so far from both directions (`leftMax` and `rightMax`).
 - At each step, calculate how much water can be trapped by comparing the current height with the minimum of the two max heights.

    - **Time Complexity**: O(n), where n is the length of the height array.
    - **Space Complexity**: O(1), as only a few variables are used.